Multi Tasking Is A Multi Crock

 I followed her gaze into the bathroom.
 There was a tsunami heading our way.
 If you guessed that the tub had overflowed and had been overflowing for several minutes, you are correct.

 The tub waters roared majestically over the rim of the tub and across the shoreline of the door sill.
 It swept houses, cars, trees, and shampoo bottles along in its path, picking up a few bath toys on its way, like my rubber ducky who was bobbing cheerfully along past the sink and the potty.
-The death toll of bath toys still has not been confirmed.
+The final death toll of bath toys still has not been confirmed.

 The water finally swamped itself three feet into the carpeting in the hallway and was trying to move the finish line even further away.